 By: Sherman F. Levey, Esq., Counsel

 President Obama proposed that the exemption from Federal estate taxes remain at its present $3,500,000 per person.
-He also suggests that the estate tax rate on estates over the exempt amount remain at its present 45%.
+He also suggests that the estate tax rate on estates over the exempt amount remains at its present 45%.
 There seems to be major support for those proposals (although there may be some “tweaking,” particularly as to the rate).

 That’s basically “good news”.
 It means that with proper planning a married couple can pass $7,000,000 down to the next generation, free of any Federal transfer taxes.
-Although the statistics vary, it would appear that less than 2% of estates will bear any Federal estate tax, and as a practical manner it means that most privately held businesses can probably be transferred from one generation to another without any serious Federal tax problem.
+Although the statistics vary, it would appear that less than 2% of estates will bear any Federal estate tax, and in a practical manner, it means that most privately held businesses can probably be transferred from one generation to another without any serious Federal tax problem.
 Further, there is some discussion about easing the rules by which the $7,000,000 of exemptions can be used by a couple.
-Right now it takes some planning by means of appropriate titling of assets and careful direction as to who the beneficiaries of the estate may be.
+Right now, it takes some planning by means of appropriate titling of assets and careful direction as to who the beneficiaries of the estate may be.
 The idea of “transferability” of the unused exemption from the estate of the first spouse to die to the survivor is gaining traction, and that may make estate planning somewhat easier in the future if it is enacted.

-No one knows for certain when Congress will act; while it clearly has to do something before 2010, it may simply procrastinate, put off the 2010 repeal, and address the issue some time after 2009.
+No one knows for certain when Congress will act; while it clearly has to do something before 2010, it may simply procrastinate, put off the 2010 repeal, and address the issue sometime after 2009.
 However, the path seems clear: if one wants to take advantage of the discounting techniques, there’s every reason to do it in 2009, and no benefit in waiting.
 Carpe diem!

 (Two afterthoughts: The lifetime exemption from Federal gift taxes remains “frozen” at $1,000,000, although that may be increased with future legislation as well.
 However, the exemption from New York State estate tax liability similarly remains “frozen” at $1,000,000, and there is no indication that the revenue-starved New York Legislature in Albany is going to do anything to change that.
 Fortunately, the effective New York estate tax rates are not as high as the Federal, but continued inaction of the New York Legislature continues to provide our most affluent citizens with the incentive to take themselves – and their capital and spending – to more tax-friendly venues – and that’s spelled F-L-O-R-I-D-A for many people.)